The four Evangelists (Matthew, Mark, Luke and John) are depicted here as a winged man, an eagle, a winged lion and a winged ox (or calf).

-Mark is represented (bottom left) as a Lion because a lion is strong and bold3.
-The wings emphasize Mark's proclamation of Jesus' resurrection4.
+Mark is represented (bottom left) as a Lion because a lion is strong and bold.
+The wings emphasize Mark's proclamation of Jesus' resurrection.
 Because lion cubs are born small and immobile with their eyes shut for the first few days, there is a myth that lion cubs are born dead but come to life after three days.
 This reminds Christians of the Resurrection.
-(Thanks to Walt Disney, however, we know from "Lion King" that this isn't so.
-But the movie does teach us a thing or two about resurrection.)
 Another idea is that lions sleep with their eyes open, making them symbols of watchfulness.
 In fact, lions close their eyes when they go to sleep.
-Like other felidea, their sleep lasts on average 14 hours a day, so their eyes do open and close as they drift through various levels of sleep, as you might notice with your cat.5
+Like other felidae, their sleep lasts on average 14 hours a day, so their eyes do open and close as they drift through various levels of sleep, as you might notice with your cat.

-|Finally, we introduce Luke (bottom right) as an Ox or calf because their strength, diligence and patience, and unwearied discharge of the work to be done.
-As a sacrificial animal, the calf emphasizes Jesus' sacrificial atonement.
+|Finally, we introduce Luke (bottom right) as an Ox or calf because their strength, diligence and patience for the work to be done.
+As a sacrificial animal, the calf reminds us of Jesus' sacrifice.|

 Early on the Church began to associate the four evangelists with the four living creatures of Ezechiel 10:14 and Rev. 4:6-8.
 For instance, the writings of St. Irenæus, who first makes the association, date to the mid-100s.
 Other Christian theologians from the first four centuries of the Christian era had differing opinions, as seen in the table following: